 How Much Can I Contribute To My HSA This Year?

-The maximum contribution amount for an individual in 2017 went up by $50 over the 2016 maximum, and for a family it remained the same.
+The maximum contribution amount for an individual in 2019 went up by $50 over the 2018 maximum, and for a family it went up by $100.

 Health Savings Accounts are used along with a High Deductible Health Plan as mentioned above.
 Let's take a look at what constitutes a HDHP.